Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/notebook_guide_introduction_definition/guide.en-gb.md

 ### Getting started with code examples

 To help you get started with your AI Notebook, we provide a [GitHub repository](https://github.com/ovh/ai-training-examples) named `ai-training-examples`, containing code examples and tutorials.
-This repository is already cloned in your Notebook workspace when you launch it, so you can start exploring the examples right away.
+This repository is already cloned in your Notebook [/workspace](/pages/public_cloud/ai_machine_learning/notebook_guide_workspace) when you launch it, so you can start exploring the examples right away.

 We currently provide a variety of tutorials, including for examples: